Key Legislation and Guidance

 Keeping Children Safe in Education (2025)

 Statutory guidance for schools, colleges, and education providers.
-A draft update is due in 2026, coming into effect in September 2026.
+A draft update for 2026 has been shared, coming into effect in September 2026.

 The Prevent Duty (2015)